k-may/Migration/README.md

 # Migration

-Actionscript application, presenting the migration patterns of art curators and museum directors across Canada.
+Web and installation project, presenting the migration patterns of art curators and museum directors across Canada.

+Role : Build / Design

 Created with artist Dax Morrison, project served as supplimental material for installation.